-Good afternoon ladies and gentlemen and welcome to the Pullman Hotel.
-I'm Keith Smith, Independent Director and Chairman of Goodman (NZ) Limited, the Manager of Goodman Property Trust.
+Good afternoon ladies and gentlemen and welcome to the SKYCITY convention centre.
+I’m Keith Smith, Independent Director and Chairman of Goodman (NZ) Limited, the Manager of Goodman Property Trust.

-The Board and Management Team are delighted to be here today and we look forward to reviewing the recent performance of GMT with you this afternoon.
-The meeting will also consider two ordinary resolutions relating to the re-appointment of Independent Directors.
+The Board and management team are delighted to be here today and we look forward to reviewing the performance of the Trust with you this afternoon.
+The meeting will also consider how the strategy of the Trust is being refined to take advantage of the positive operating environment.

-Before we proceed any further I would also like to point out that the bathrooms are located outside in the foyer of this meeting room.
-The emergency exit for the building is also located through the rear doors of this meeting room and out through the main lobby entrance.
+Before we proceed any further I would also like to point out that the bathrooms are located through the foyer of this meeting room and up the stairs.

-In the unlikely event of an emergency you will be required to evacuate and assemble outside in a designated area.
-Should this occur please follow the directions of the Pullman Hotel staff.
+In the unlikely event of an emergency you will be required to evacuate and assemble outside the building in a designated safe area.
+Should this occur please exit the room through the rear doors and follow the directions of the SKYCITY convention centre staff.

 ATTENDENCE AND APOLOGIES